bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

 > Find out the default branch at the "Settings" tab, under "Branches" section.
 {: .prompt-tip }

-As we set `on` event to `workflow_dispatch`, we can run this workflow manually by selecting the branch and clicking the "Run workflow" button.
+As we set `on` event to `workflow_dispatch`, this means we can run this workflow manually by selecting the branch and clicking the "Run workflow" button.

 ![run wokflow](../assets/img/tmp/02-try-run.png){: style="max-width:95%;margin:auto;"}